 Catastrophes of many kinds can occur in childbirth…

-This moving article about a pregnant woman dying from amniotic fluid embolism is a very well written piece about how even when we do everything right, sometimes the worst happens.
-It is essential reading for anyone working in obstetrics. there is not test/certificate but this is the perfect piece to base a reflective account on.
+This moving article is about a pregnant woman dying from amniotic fluid embolism.
+It is a very well written piece about how even when we do everything right, sometimes the worst happens.
+This should be essential reading for anyone working in obstetrics.
+There is not test/certificate but this is the perfect piece to base a reflective account on.

 James Young Simpson & the early testing of anaesthetics (on oneself)

 When Simpson came to on the floor he noted that Dr Keith was under the table, kicking confusedly as he came to; and Dr Duncan was still out to it.
 He realised straightaway that he had found something “far stronger and better than ether.”
 The night turned into quite a party as they took chloroform to knock themselves again and again until 3am!…..

 Ever wondered that little red bung in an R-lock is rubber and might not be latex free.
 Well it isn’t latex.